Planning permission and HMOs

 This direction does not affect the need for larger HMOs which accommodate seven or more people to have appropriate planning consent.
 This requirement has been in place for many years.

-We will take into account the planning status of an HMO as part of the licence application process.
 In the case of unauthorised use as an HMO, we will likely grant a licence with a reduced term, usually one year.
-If a reduced term licence is granted due to a breach of planning control, the landlord should address this within that same period.
-This will be either by fixing the breach (returning an unauthorised HMO back to single family use) or getting the necessary planning consent.
+If a reduced term licence is granted due to a breach of planning control, the landlord should address this within that same period by, fixing the breach (returning an unauthorised HMO back to single family use) or getting the necessary planning consent.
 At the end of the year the need for a further licence application can then be reviewed.
 A fee applies for a one year licence and is non-refundable, even if planning consent is subsequently refused.

-You can read more about the Article 4 Direction.
+read more about the Article 4 Direction.